makrai/notes/butt09-case-in-lfg.md

     * represented
       * in theoretical papers generally as in `pinch<agent theme>`
-      * though it can also be formally represented as an AVM (Butt 1998), in line with f-structure representations.
+      * though it can also be formally represented as an AVM (Butt 1998), in line with f-structure representations
     * encodes predicate-argument relationships in terms of thematic roles
       * thematic roles are generally arranged in a thematic hierarchy, shown in (8) Thematic Role Hierarchy